Highlights

 DAY 2

-Siem Reap – Temples & Street Food By Tuk Tuk
+Temples & Street Food By Tuk Tuk, Siem Reap

 After returning to the hotel for a short rest, our late afternoon adventure kicks off with a street food tour.
 Discover local snacks and Khmer delicacies on a foodie trail through bustling streets, ending with dinner at a local restaurant and dessert from a street stall.
-You may choose to finish the evening exploring Pub Street or get local tips from your guide for a quieter night out.
+After the food tour and dinner there’s the option to return to the hotel, or you may choose to finish the evening exploring Pub Street; ideal for checking out the local bar and café night life.

 Meals: Breakfast, Dinner